CouchDB is an open-source, document-oriented NoSQL database. In this article, you will learn how to install Apache CouchDB on CentOS / RHEL 8.

 Conclusion:

-We have successfully installed Apache CouchDB on CentOS / RHEL 8.
-To understand basics and architecture of CouchDB database, we recommend that you should buy and read CouchDB: The Definitive Guide: Time to Relax (PAID LINK) by O'Reilly Media.
+In this guide, you have learned how to install CouchDB on Redhat 8.
+To understand basics and architecture of CouchDB database, we recommend that you should buy and read CouchDB: The Definitive Guide: Time to Relax (PAID LINK) by O’Reilly Media.